 We knew we wanted to use their school photos.
 Then we decided to use chalk board pennants to write their names and grades on.
 We went through our scrapbook paper collections and made sure we used colors and patterns that would look good together.

 Using scrapbook paper to create triangle pennants is a great way to break up the photos and add some color.
+Using supplies we had on hand kept the personalized banner at an affordable price which was great.

 Then we used ribbon as the string to hang the banners from and then used different ribbons for detail and texture.
 Deciding to sew the banner pieces together might have been the best decision we made.
 It helped make the banners nice and sturdy which was a blessing since they’re so long and a bit heavy.
+These can be okay for outdoor use but I wouldn’t leave them out overnight or anything.
+The majority of the banner is made of paper and you wouldn’t even want like dew sitting on that.

 Can you sew paper?

 You can see in the photo above how we used layered pieces of patterned cardstock sewn together to create a pennant.
 Sewing on paper was new to me but it definitely works and looks so good!
 We also sewed the banner pieces to the ribbon so they wouldn’t fall off.
+I would definitely recommend making sure your stitch length is set a little longer.
+If you have it too short you will end up tearing through your paper or photo.

 Sewing the photos to a piece of cardstock gives it a nice matted look and I love the white contrast of the stitching.

 In the photo above you can see the chalkboard banner piece.
 It was nice to be able to customize each chalkboard piece without having to print anything out.
-And chalk is easily erased of we messed up or decided we wanted to change something.
+And chalk is easily erased if we messed up or decided we wanted to change something.

 There are so many different little details it would be impossible to list them all.
 I hope the photos help you see some of the different things you can do.